What is Grace?

 “He accepted his advice with grace.”

 Biblical grace is most often defined in a concordance as “unmerited favor”.
-This leads us to yet another word that we use with many variations of meaning which muddies the waters even more.
-Let’s take a look how the word "favor" is used in societal settings.
+This leads us to yet another word that we use with many variations of meaning, which muddies the waters even more.
+Let’s examine how society uses the word "favor" .

 Favor in the Dictionary